cometa-rocks/cometa/README.md

 <p  align="center">
 <h1  align="center">Cometa</h1>
 <p  align="center">
 Open source is the future.
 Co.Meta is an advanced & evolving meta-test product that has been made with :heart: for DevOps and QA Engineers.
+Co.Meta was built using 100% Open Source.

 Co.Meta offers the basic functional and visual regression testing together with Load Testing, Data Driven Testing, API-Testing, Security Testing (basic).
 It can easily execute parallel tests and on Kubernetes scales infinite.
-It comes with integerated AI vision and AI agent to support easily navigate even complex situation.
-Co.Meta was built using 100% Open Source.
+It comes with integrated AI vision and AI agent to easily navigate even complex situation.
 Co.Meta is mainly built with python.
 It uses Selenium, Appium and Playwright.

 <br>